Literacy

 Numeracy

-Mathematics learning is informed by the Australian Curriculum and is organised around the three key content areas of Number and Algebra, Measurement and Geometry, and Statistics and Probability.
+Mathematics learning is informed by the Australian Curriculum version 9 and is organised around six key content areas of Number, Algebra, Measurement, Space, Statistics and Probability.
 These strands are sequentially developed to become more complex as students advance through their school years.
-To become efficient Mathematical thinkers, students also need to develop the skills of understanding reasoning, fluency and problem solving to help them make sense of the content.
+To become efficient mathematical thinkers, students also need to develop the skills of mathematical reasoning and proficiency, including a sound understanding of and fluency with the concepts, skills, procedures and processes needed to interpret contexts, choose ways to approach situations using mathematics, and to reason and solve problems arising from these situations.

 Quick and automatic recall of number facts is important in building students’ confidence and capacity to more efficiently access the Mathematics curriculum.
-The Rocket Math program supports this and is being rolled out across the school in 2022.
+The Rocket Math program supports this and has been rolled out across the school since 2022.
 It is a student-centred program, designed to build automaticity in the recall of basic operations.
 It begins with writing and recognising numerals and progresses through a developmental sequence of operations and applications.

-Mathematics concepts are integrated in other areas of the curriculum, providing authentic contexts for Mathematics in its broader sense.
-For example, statistics for migration in the Year 6 HASS (History and Social Sciences) curriculum, distances thrown or jumped in athletics track events, or recognising and reading numbers in information reports.
-Our aim is that all students think of themselves as Mathematicians (Reference: https://www.australiancurriculum.edu.au/f-10-curriculum/mathematics/rationale/)
+Mathematics concepts are integrated in other areas of the curriculum, providing authentic contexts for mathematics in its broader sense.
+For example, statistics for migration in the Year 6 HASS (History and Social Sciences) curriculum, distances thrown or jumped in athletics track events, recognising and reading numbers in information reports or creating graphs to show results in Science investigations.